 In order to fund this idea, Mrs. Couture was born.
 A company, made up of women joined by a love of fashion, what it represents and its history.
 Mrs. Rosenberg and the MRS. Couture team are bringing the wonderful pieces of our past alive by locating and curating incredibly well designed one-of-a-kind items, and adding them to women’s closets around the world.

-Originally from St.Augustine, Florida, the oldest city in the United States, Cheryl grew up immersed in antiquities, spanish renaissance architecture, period costume and the arts.
-Her artist mother was her greatest influence and was an extremely wise, creative, talented & savvy business woman.
+Originally from St.Augustine, Florida, the oldest city in the United States, Cheryl grew up immersed in antiquities, Spanish renaissance architecture, period costume and the arts.
+Her mother was her greatest influence and was an extremely wise, creative, talented & savvy business woman.
 Cheryl's family, the Connell's, were the founders of one of the oldest family restaurants in St. Augustine, the Santa Maria.
-Her adored matriarch grandmother, Marguerite Hyacinth Sangaree-Connell was a fashion icon and spent her days talking to the customers.
+Her matriarch grandmother, Marguerite Hyacinth Sangaree-Connell was a fashionista and spent much of her time with Cheryl.

-Now haunted daily by fashion designers of the past (through their designs of course) and working with the Museum of Fine Arts Houston as a vintage dealer for the gift shop she is able to conceptualize the multi - million dollar MRS Couture collection and continues to work closely with Marci Rosenberg.
+Surrounded daily by vintage fashion and working with the Museum of Fine Arts Houston as a vintage dealer for the gift shop she is able to conceptualize the multi - million dollar MRS Couture collection and continues to work closely with Marci Rosenberg.

 Nicole’s love of vintage fashion stems from it being a convergence point of art, history, design, sociology, and technology.
 She researches, writes, photographs, and archives unique vintage garments including historically significant pieces.
 She provides graphic design for social media, company branding, and events.
 "I wear a lot of hats!"